-Keep in mind that HSA's come with the additional responsibility of tracking, managing, and monitoring your health care and related expenses.
+Keep in mind that with an HSA you are in charge of tracking, managing, and monitoring your health care and related expenses.
 The recordkeeping of your HSA is up to you, and it is important to hold on to all receipts, records, and other documentation as proof that the expenses you pay from your HSA are for qualified medical expenses.